 RMS wizard simplifies both the configuration and the operation of RMS.
 RMS configuration tools can manage the system, RMS, and applications.

 RMS wizard manages the system, RMS, and applications.
-However, RMS, RMS Wizard Tool, and RMS Wizard Kit should be treated as different component.
+However, RMS and RMS Wizard Tools should be treated as a different component.

 5.2 RMS wizard architecture